neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 - [ ] Create a component to render the list of art pieces.
 - [ ] Create a component to render each Art Piece Preview.
-- [ ] Write tests for the Art Piece Preview and List of Art Pieces components.

 ### 3. App Navigation Design